Zach Davies wins 7th, Brewers beat Pirates 5-3

-MILWAUKEE (AP) — Zach Davies became the first Milwaukee starter to win his first seven decisions in a season, hanging on for five innings Saturday before the Brewers’ bullpen finished off a 5-3 victory over the Pittsburgh Pirates.
+ANAHEIM, Calif.
+(AP) — Zach Davies became the first Milwaukee starter to win his first seven decisions in a season, hanging on for five innings Saturday before the Brewers’ bullpen finished off a 5-3 victory over the Pittsburgh Pirates.

 Ryan Braun had an RBI single in the fourth that put the Brewers ahead to stay.
 Mike Moustakas hit his 19th home run and pinch-hitter Manny Piña added a late homer.